Gary Peters: Political positions

 In the Bipartisan Index created by The Lugar Center and the McCourt School of Public Policy, Peters was ranked the 17th-most bipartisan U.S. senator (and the fourth-most bipartisan Democrat) during the 115th U.S. Congress (2017–2019).
-The nonpartisan Center for Effective Lawmaking ranked Peters the most effective senator in the 116th Congress (2019–2021), despite being in the minority party.
+The nonpartisan Center for Effective Lawmaking ranked Peters the most effective senator in the 116th Congress (2019–2021), despite his being in the minority party.
 In 2023, the Lugar Center ranked Peters second among senators for bipartisanship.

 Women's rights and abortion

 Peters supported the Paycheck Fairness Act.
 In 2015, he voted for the International Violence Against Women Act.
 He supports abortion rights.
 In the late 1980s, his first wife had a wanted pregnancy that failed at four months, but her miscarriage did not proceed naturally, causing a health emergency.
 Their hospital did not perform abortions, but Peters's wife was able to get an emergency abortion at another hospital in part because she and Peters were friends with the hospital's administrator.